 Similar to other Maine Huts and Trails lodges, hot water for domestic use and for the under-slab radiant floor heating system is supplied through a wood gasification boiler.
 Winter space heating is supplemented with localized individual wood burning stoves located strategically throughout the building.

 Bio-digester toilet technology is proposed to manage human waste.
 The eco-friendly, maintenance free system is comprised of a bio-digester tank that uses a combination of anaerobic bacteria to convert the organic waste into methane and carbon dioxide.
 The biogas can in turn be used domestically for cooking and water heating.
-The kitchen stoves will be equipped with a special valve to pre-mix the biogas with the right amount of oxygen and burners to ensure proper combustion and efficient use of the mixture.
+Kitchen stoves will be equipped with a special valve to pre-mix the biogas with the right amount of oxygen and burners to ensure proper combustion and efficient use of the mixture.
 The slurry leftover from the digester can be used as fertilizer in the garden area near the entrance of the building.